The Life Paths Research Center is grant-supported. Current and recent grants include:

 (Detailed announcements forthcoming)

 The John Templeton Foundation awarded a grant to Dr. Sherry Hamby of the University of the South, Dr. John Grych of Marquette University, and to Dr. Victoria Banyard of the University of New Hampshire to study the Laws of Life Essay Program in relation to how individuals develop character strengths and the resilience to overcome adversity.
-The Templeton Foundation awards funding within parameters of five core funding areas, and the Life Paths Appalachian Research Center received $1.1 million from the core area of character development.
+The Templeton Foundation awards funding within parameters of five core funding areas, and the Life Paths Research Center received $1.1 million from the core area of character development.

 Our program joins diverse studies focused on character development spanning adolescence and adulthood.
 Sir John emphasized the qualities of character, and The John Templeton Foundation offers forgiveness, future-mindedness, generosity, honesty, purpose, and reliability, as examples of positive characteristics.
-The Life Paths Research Program delves into understanding the crucial relationship between culture and behavior expressed in beliefs, values, and community views.
+The Life Paths Research Center delves into understanding the crucial relationship between culture and behavior expressed in beliefs, values, and community views.